About the theory of change

 How to draft a theory of change

-1. What is the goal that the program wants to achieve?
+- What is the goal that the program wants to achieve?

 This is the long-term objective or “ultimate outcome” of the program.
 Your program might strive to achieve some improvement in livelihood related to education, health, and economic outcomes of individuals.
-Example: A program that reminds parents to get their children vaccinated against malaria at upcoming vaccination camps may list “Improved children’s health outcomes” as its ultimate outcome.
+Example: A program that reminds parents to get their children vaccinated against malaria at upcoming vaccination camps may list “Improved children’s health outcomes” as its ultimate outcome. - What does the program do?

 These are the activities directly conducted as part of the program.
 You should be as comprehensive as possible when listing the activities.
 Even preparatory activities (e.g., getting the list of households without vaccinated children) should be included.
 For clarity, it is also helpful to identify the personnel/stakeholder doing the activity.
-Example: The vaccination reminder program may identify “Program Team [Who] sends the reminder text about the vaccination camp [does what] to parents [with whom/with which frequency]” as an activity.
+Example: The vaccination reminder program may identify “Program Team [Who] sends the reminder text about the vaccination camp [does what] to parents [with whom/with which frequency]” as an activity. - What are the products or services directly stemming from the program?

 These are the outputs of the activities that you listed earlier.
 For each activity, ensure you understand what output they relate to.
 Oftentimes, outputs may feel redundant to program activities.
 However, the link between conducting the activities and the outputs being achieved can break for a variety of reasons.
 It is therefore useful to separate the two.
 Sometimes, outputs can be passive restatements of activities.
-Example: The vaccination reminder program may identify “Text reminder about the vaccination camp against malaria is sent to parents” as an output.
+Example: The vaccination reminder program may identify “Text reminder about the vaccination camp against malaria is sent to parents” as an output. - What are the real changes in people’s lives that result from the achievement of the outputs?
+What will lead to the achievement of the goal of the program?

 Identify the outcomes that are directly linked to the outputs that you listed.
 These may be receipt of the service by the target population, such as “parents receive text reminders”.
 They are often changes in people’s knowledge, attitudes, behavior, and/or living conditions.
 Example: The vaccination reminder program may identify “Parents take children to the vaccination camp” as a direct outcome of the output from the earlier example.
 To link that outcome to the overall goal, the program may identify “Children are vaccinated against malaria” as a final outcome.